YueZhu95/Intelligent-Traffic-Light-via-Reinforcement-Learning/README.md

 # Intelligent-Traffic-Light-via-Reinforcement-Learning
 All the videos are played at 15x speed.

+Cars with colors of blue, red, green, and yellow are for straight, left-turn, right-turn, and U-turn.

 Policy A vs Policy B. (Policy A: variable time interval.
 Policy B: fixed time interval.)
 Policy A
 ![image](https://github.com/YueZhu95/Intelligent-Traffic-Light-via-Reinforcement-Learning/blob/main/ppo_var_gif.gif)